-8 Amazing Benefits of THC
+15 Amazing Health Benefits of THC

-It has generated more than its fair share of critics, and many believe that THC has no medicinal value at all.
+It has generated more than its fair share of critics, and many believe that the compound has no medicinal value at all.

 Yet, science has demonstrated this is far from the case.

-Not to mention many people find THC – when taken at just the right dosage – to be an effective supplement towards their everyday health.
+Not to mention many people find THC-rich products – when taken at just the right dosage – to be an effective supplement towards their everyday health.

-Just check out these 8 amazing benefits.
+Just check out these 15 health benefits of THC.

 #1.)
-Provides Pain Relief
+THC Provides Pain Relief

 More than 1.5 billion people worldwide live with chronic pain.
-Many of these individuals suffer from neuropathic pain, or nerve-related-pain.
+Many of these individuals suffer from neuropathic pain or nerve-related pain.

 Individuals experiencing neuropathic pain were given low doses of THC (1.29%) in the form of vaporized cannabis.
 The results?

 “A low dose of delta-9-tetrahydrocannabinol provided statistically significant 30% reductions in pain intensity when compared to placebo.”